elpah/general_modules/README.md

 Currently, it includes:
 - `git_cheat_sheet.txt` — a quick reference for common Git commands.
-- `command_line_cheat_sheet.txt` - a quick reference for common commandline commands.
+- `unix_cmdline_cheat_sheet.txt` - a quick reference for common commandline commands.
 - More to be added soon

 ---